close help

 Click here for a printable version of the ANZCTR FAQs.

-What is the Australian New Zealand Clinical Trials Registry?
+What is the Australian New Zealand Clinical Trials Registry (ANZCTR)?

-The 'registry' or 'the ANZCTR' is a comprehensive, on-line register of all clinical trials being undertaken in Australia and New Zealand.
-The registry features the full spectrum of therapeutic areas including trials of pharmaceuticals, surgical procedures, preventive measures, lifestyle, devices, treatment and rehabilitation strategies and complementary therapies.
-It provides coverage of all clinical trials involving Australian/New Zealand researchers or participants.
+The ANZCTR accepts both interventional and observational studies for registration from all countries and from the full spectrum of therapeutic areas including trials of pharmaceuticals, surgical procedures, preventive measures, lifestyle, devices, treatment and rehabilitation strategies and complementary therapies.

 TOP